microsoft/fabric-guidance/workloads/t-sql endpoint/guidance.md

 T-SQL endpoint is an endpoint that applications use to connect both Synapse Data Warehouse & Lakehouse in Microsoft Fabric.
-Using t-sql endpoint, applications can ingest & read data from warehouse artifact and users can only read data from lakehouse artifact.
+Using t-sql endpoint, applications can ingest & read data from warehouse artifact and applications can only read data from lakehouse artifact.

 ## Connectivity